prometheusresearch/sphinxcontrib-newsfeed/README.rst

     ``rss``
         Where to write the RSS feed (optional).
-    ``atom``
-        Where to write the Atom feed (optional).
     ``title``
-        The name of the feed (for RSS/Atom metadata).
+        The name of the RSS channel.
     ``description``
-        The description of the feed (for RSS/Atom metadata).
+        Description of the RSS channel.
     ``link``
-        The URL of the feed (for RSS/Atom metadata).
+        The website URL.

 ``cut``
-    Separates the entry teaser from the main body.
+    Separates the entry teaser from the rest of the text.

     This directive has no options and no body.

 ``disqus``
     Inserts a Disqus_ comment widget.

-    Normally you don't need to use this directive since if ``disqus_shortname`` parameter is set, Disqus comments are included automatically with every feed entry.
+    Normally you don't need to use this directive for news entries since, if ``disqus_shortname`` parameter is set, Disqus comment form is encluded automatically with every feed entry.
 This directive allows you to use Disqus with regular Sphinx documents.

     Options: